janvier005/drupal-deploy-script/README.md

 # drupal-deploy-script

---- This a beta, please use it only for testing purposes ---
+*This a beta, please use it only for testing purposes*

 This is script is able to setup debian or ubuntu server to host new or exsting Drupal 9 website.